 The bold, beautiful leaves of a Monstera plant are one of its most striking features.
 However, in order for them to remain healthy, they must be cleaned and maintained Monstera leaves on a regular basis, at least once a week.
-This article will discuss how to clean Monstera leaves so properly.
-DIG NURSERY also goes over other ways to clean your leaves and whether or not to use chemical products.

 Why Do You Need To Clean Monstera Leaves?